unit8co/darts/docs/userguide/forecasting_overview.md

 ![TCN Laplace regression](./images/probabilistic/example_tcn_laplace.png)

 It is also possible to perform quantile regression (using arbitrary quantiles) with neural networks, by using [darts.utils.likelihood_models.QuantileRegression](https://unit8co.github.io/darts/generated_api/darts.utils.likelihood_models.html#darts.utils.likelihood_models.QuantileRegression), in which case the network will be trained with the pinball loss.
-This produces an empirical non-parametric distrution, and it can often be a good option in practice, when one is not sure of the "real" distribution, or when fitting parametric likelihoods give poor results.
+This produces an empirical non-parametric distribution, and it can often be a good option in practice, when one is not sure of the "real" distribution, or when fitting parametric likelihoods give poor results.
 For example, the code snippet below is almost exactly the same as the preceding snippet; the only difference is that it now uses a `QuantileRegression` likelihood, which means that the neural network will be trained with a pinball loss, and its number of outputs will be dynamically configured to match the number of quantiles.

 ```python